007 MAGAZINE - The World's Foremost James Bond Resource!

 Doctor No US SHOWCASE Comic Book comparison Dr. No (1962)

-ABOVE: (top) Bond's dinner with Doctor No has again been copied from the reference still of Joseph Wiseman and Sean Connery on Ken Adam's set at Pinewood Studios. (centre) The panel where Doctor No's guards restrain Bond and Honey has also been replicated from another still, which itself became one of the images used in the UK front-of-house set (centre) right. (bottom) An instance where a publicity still has been used but in a different context: A still of Bond (Sean Connery) fighting with Doctor No (Joseph Wiseman) has been appropriated as the image of him overcoming Chang.
+ABOVE: (top) Bond's dinner with Doctor No has again been copied from the reference still of Joseph Wiseman and Sean Connery on Ken Adam's set at Pinewood Studios. (centre) The panel where Doctor No's guards restrain Bond and Honey has also been replicated from another still, which itself became one of the images used in the UK Front of House set (centre) right. (bottom) An instance where a publicity still has been used but in a different context: A still of Bond (Sean Connery) fighting with Doctor No (Joseph Wiseman) has been appropriated as the image of him overcoming Chang.
 Although the page goes on to show Bond replacing Chang on the gantry, the death of Doctor No is different to the film version.
 Instead of falling into the nuclear reactor he is electrocuted when his hand touches a contact on the control board (see below).

 Censorship, controversy and colour